 5 steps to performance change management planning

-In this article, we identify opportunities for performance change management and provide a framework for creating a successful plan.
+This article identifies opportunities for performance change management and provides a framework for creating a successful plan.

 What is performance change management?